Polytonic/Glitter/Readme.md

  - [glm](https://github.com/g-truc/glm)
  - [stb](https://github.com/nothings/stb)

-You can use Glitter as a starting point for the tutorials on [learnopengl.com](http://learnopengl.com/).
 I have provided sample implementations of an intrusive tree mesh and shader class.
 These were used to generate the screenshot above, but will not compile out-of-the-box.
 I leave that exercise to the reader. :smiley:

 ## License
 >The MIT License (MIT)